DevOps-MBSE/AaC/docs/source/project_documentation/home_page_index.md

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue or discussion topic with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+Read more about becoming a contributor on [GitHub contributions](https://github.com/pmarsceill/just-the-docs#contributing) and see our [current contribution status](https://github.com/jondavid-black/AaC/blob/main/README.md#note-to-contributors).

 *Thank you to the contributors of Architecture-as-Code!*